OWASP/www-chapter-austin/sponsorship.md

 ### Lonestar Application Security Conference (LASCON) Sponsorship ###

-The Lonestar Application Security Conference (LASCON) is an OWASP conference held annually in Austin, TX.
-It is a gathering of 400+ web app developers, security engineers, mobile developers and information security professionals.
+The Lonestar Application Security Conference (LASCON) is held annually in Austin, TX.
+It is a gathering of web app developers, security engineers, mobile developers and information security professionals.
 LASCON is held in Texas where more Fortune 500 companies call home than any other state and it is held in Austin which is a hub for startups in the state of Texas.
 At LASCON, leaders at these companies along with security architects and developers gather to share cutting-edge ideas, initiatives, and technology advancements.

 Being a non-profit organization, we rely mostly on sponsorships to help us provide the funding to make LASCON successful.